cfuchs981/catan-spectator/README.md

 - [x] trading with people
 - [x] trading with port
 - [x] knight -> robber move, steal from player
-- [ ] ports changeable
+- [ ] ports configurable

 Nice to have
-- [ ] cancelling of roads/settlements/cities
+- [ ] cancelling of roads/settlements/cities while placing
 - [ ] save log file to custom location on End Game
 - [ ] city-shaped polygon for cities
 - [ ] tile images instead of colored hexagons
 - [ ] port images instead of colored triangles
+- [ ] piece images instead of colored polygons
 - [ ] number images instead of text
-- [ ] piece images instead of colored polygons

 ### Attribution